NewsAsthma Drug May Help Those With Chronic Hives

 Your opinion or preference

-Antihistamines.
+Traditional antihistamines.
 These help to decrease histamine release that may help to decrease the symptoms of urticaria.
 Some examples are diphenhydramine (Benadryl) or hydroxyzine (Atarax).
 These medications may make your child drowsy.